metin/ProAngularJS-Repo/README.md

 016-html-fragments: Illustrates the ng-include directive for working with HTML fragments.
 This corresponds to the section from Working with Partial Views on Chapter 10.

-017-todo-dynamic-view: The static To Do list application featuring a checkbox that lets you select whether you want to see the items as a table or as an ordered list.
+017-todo-dynamic-views: The static To Do list application featuring a checkbox that lets you select whether you want to see the items as a table or as an ordered list.
 It illustrates how to use ng-include attribute to select partial views dynamically.
 Besides, the information in the Done column should read (Done) when it is completed.

+018-todo-dynamic-views-as-attrib: The same example as 017- but using ng-include as an attribute inside a div.

+019-swapping-html-elems: Illustrates how to use ng-switch to conditionally display small chunks of html.